Devonian alga mimicking Coleochaete

 peculiar objects of cup-like aspect are rather smooth on the outside

-The polygonal structure in one
+The polygonal pattern seen in one

 cup suggests an interpretation as sporogenic tissue as it is known from